Rafay-Chohan/Rafay-Chohan/README.md

 <div align="center">
 <h1>A Brief Introduction 👋</h1>
 Hello! my name is Abdul Rafay Chohan.
-I am currently a Bachelors Student at <b>Fast NUCES</b>.
+I am currently a Bachelors Student at <b>FAST NUCES</b>.
 I am  interested in Web development, and know how to use HTML, CSS and basic JavaScript.
 I am also interested in learning App Development, Especially Apps with AI integration.